Los Angeles County+USC Medical Center

 The sheer size of the entire complex, the largest single hospital facility built west of Chicago, is also a bold architectural statement.

-In addition to its architectural significance, the facility is also notable for its relationship to the Chicano Movement of the 1970s and community organizing in response to the HIV/AIDS crisis in the 1980s and ’90s.
+In addition to its architectural significance, the facility is also notable for its relationship to the Chicano Movement of the 1960s and 1970s and community organizing in response to the HIV/AIDS crisis in the 1980s and 1990s.

-Due to the age of the facilities and equipment, as well as new earthquake safety standards for medical buildings, most of the operations of the LA General Medical Center have been relocated to a new adjacent building.
-The 1933 building has since been converted to office use.
+Due to the age of the facilities and equipment, as well as new earthquake safety standards for medical buildings, most of the operations of LA General Hospital have been relocated to a new adjacent building.
+The 1933 building was partially converted to office use, but will be vacated to undergo a $134 million seismic-stabilization expected to begin in Summer 2026.

 L.A.
 Conservancy archives